eloquent/phony/doc/index.md

 ```

 Where `$function` is the name of the function in the global namespace, and
-`$namespace` is the namespace under which a new, identically named function
+`$namespace` is the namespace from which the function will be called.
-will be defined.

 To demonstrate, the following code will work well with
 [`stubGlobal()`](#facade.stubGlobal):